Health & safety management standards

 - A reduction in accident and illness rates, this usually leads to a reduction in sickness absence.

 - Improvements to attitudes and behaviour, staff who have more positive attitudes towards safety are more likely to behave in a safe and thoughtful way.

 - Safety training opens channels of communication which can bring benefits beyond simply improving health and safety.

 Site inductions are an important aspect of health & safety management, and can help familiarise new starters with the arrangements, hazards and rules specific to their role and working environment.

 Accidents can happen at any time and risks are especially high when a worker/ contractor first visits a new site and may not be familiar with the layout, team or work taking place.
 Ensuring your system meets the standard requirements is crucial.

 Read Our Guide To Induction Systems.
-We explain everything you need to know and what you need to avoid in order to make your company’s induction program a success.
+We explain everything you need to know and what you need to avoid in order to make your company’s health & safety induction training program a success.
 In our helpful guide.